How did you find out about BECA?

 What’s the funniest thing a student has ever said?

-How do you relax/decompress/de-stress when not in school?
+How do you relax when not in school?

 What’s your favorite Honduran food?

-What is a challenging aspect of living in Honduras?
+What is the most challenging aspect of teaching?

 How would you describe the experience of working with BECA and living in Honduras for someone thinking about applying?